How to Start Your Own LLC in Florida - Complete Guide

 Local Level

-City or county permits may include:
+The permits granted by the city or county may include:

 8. Determine Your Tax Status

-Default: Pass-through entity; profits/losses reported on personal returns.
+Default: Pass-through organization; earnings/losses on individual returns.

 Default Tax Treatment